 The smoked flavor and texture makes them far superior to other ribs served at Walt Disney World, and their fall-off-the-bone quality makes them unrivaled.
-The ribs are a bit on the expensive menu item, but they are seriously better than some Table Service meals we’ve had at Walt Disney World, and absolutely worth the money.
-Flame Tree BBQ might as well not even have any other menu items, because there’s really no point in ordering anything besides the ribs.
+The ribs are on the expensive side, but they are seriously better than some Table Service meals we’ve had at Walt Disney World, and absolutely worth the money.

 In total, it’s about the same amount of food as the 1/2 slab of ribs, but for a few dollars more…for some reason.
 You aren’t getting a 1/2 slab of ribs plus chicken, which is a disappointment for me since the ribs are significantly better than the chicken.

-Other menu options, like the Pulled Pork Sandwich would be solid anywhere else, but are a bit of a disappointment here.
-On the other hand, options like the Watermelon Salad are great vegetarian choices (or so I’m told), making this a decent choice for more than just meaticionados.
+Other menu options, like the Smoked Pulled Pork Sandwich would be solid anywhere else, but are a bit of a disappointment here.

 Overall, Flame Tree BBQ is without question the flagship counter service dining experience for serious carnivores at Disney’s Animal Kingdom.
 It really doesn’t stop at those divine meats, either.
 The menu has something that everyone (even vegetarians!) can enjoy, plus wonderful ambiance, excellent views across the Discovery River, and intricately understated theming.
 All of this combines to make Flame Tree BBQ one of the top Walt Disney World Counter Service restaurants.